-Briefly, the feature allows you to connect your plans to the development department.
-Confluence and Jira were built from the start to supplement each other through the Jira- Confluence integration points built in.
+Briefly, the feature lets you connect your plans to the development department.
+Confluence and Jira were built to supplement each other through the Jira- Confluence integration points built in.
 Above all, this allows Confluence users to view, interact and reference Jira issues from pages.

-To make things easy, imagine you are running a software company, and you have a new project that involves several teams of developers, social media managers, designers, content writers, and many more.
+To make things easy, imagine you are running a software company and have a new project involving several teams of developers, social media managers, designers, content writers, and many more.

 The Confluence Jira integration allows all the involved parties to participate in discussion without leaving Jira or Confluence through the OpenSocial gadget.
 Thus, to get back to our example, the content writer can issue a developer without having a Jira account.

-Moving on with the Confluence review of features by answering one of the burning questions concerning the interaction between this 2 software.
-Let us check out what makes them so good together and why so many use them this way.
+Moving on with the Confluence review of features by answering one of the burning questions concerning the interaction between this two software.
+Let us check out what makes them so good together and why many use them this way.

 Jira vs. Confluence – How do Jira and Confluence interact with each other?

 Jira vs. Confluence is a bit of a stretch.
-We here at Tekpon think that we are looking more into Confluence and Jira complementation.
-With this being said, let’s see what you have access to if you link Jira to Confluence from both perspectives.
+We at Tekpon think we are looking more into Confluence and Jira complementation.
+With this being said, let’s see what you can access if you link Jira to Confluence from both perspectives.

-- Display in Confluence page and the entire list of Jira issue with the Jira issues macro
+- Display in Confluence page and the entire list of Jira issues with the Jira issues macro

 - View Dates, milestones, and sprints alongside your people and team events calendars from Jira in Confluence Team Calendar